matwoess/jsourceprofiler/docs/report.md

 <br/>
 Clicking on the class name will open the "Methods" index for this class.
 <br/>
-By clicking on the source file link, we can jump directly to the source file detail view.
+By clicking on the source file link, we can jump directly to this file's detail view.

 ## Methods overview (index_ClassName.html)